-Our Los Angeles Work Discrimination Lawyers Are Here to Answer Your Questions
+A Los Angeles Work Discrimination Lawyer From Our Firm Can Answer Your Questions

 Most people assume that discrimination is easy to spot within the workplace.
 However, the majority of workplace discrimination is subtle and occurs indirectly.
 Many California employees fail to recognize that they are the victims of workplace discrimination.
-Our Los Angeles work discrimination lawyers will help you identify the different types of discrimination in the workplace.
+A Los Angeles work discrimination lawyer from our firm can help you identify the different types of discrimination in the workplace.

-The attorneys at Yadegar, Minoofar & Soleymani LLP are sympathetic to employees facing discrimination at work.
+The employment attorneys at YMS are sympathetic to employees facing discrimination at work.
 We have decades of experience litigating workplace discrimination cases and will help you pursue justice under the law.

-If you are the victim of workplace discrimination, then you should immediately seek legal counsel.
+If you are the victim of workplace discrimination , then you should immediately seek legal counsel from our employment discrimination lawyers in Los Angeles.
 Our workplace discrimination law firm has compiled a list of frequently asked questions, along with answers to each question.

 California Workplace Discrimination Frequently Asked Questions